-Five target communities are the focus of PB investments.
+Five target communities are the focus of Participatory Budgeting (PB) investments.
 The communities were identified using the California Healthy Places Index, which measures life expectancy and other health equity related outcomes down to the Census Tract level.

-Staff noted that they're considering different outcomes they want to focus on, including increased participation from target communities, particularly in future PB cycles.
-"We would like to see those communities start incrementally making progress to catch up with Marin County as much as possible".21
+Staff noted that they are considering different outcomes they want to focus on, including increased participation from target communities, particularly in future PB cycles.
+"We would like to see those communities start incrementally making progress to catch up with Marin County as much as possible."
+22